world-class/REPL/faq/README.md

 ### My peer-reviewed work isn't graded yet, what can I do

-- Ask in the Slack channel [#reviewexchange](https://app.slack.com/client/TDT1N1BUG/CJXHM0RTQ).
+- Ask in the Slack channel :lock: [#reviewexchange](https://app.slack.com/client/TDT1N1BUG/CJXHM0RTQ) (students only).

 ### Do I have to complete all the formative as well as the summative assessments on Coursera